 Support and assistance for academic research and other reference materials are provided in all four branches: Terrell Main, art, science, and conservatory libraries.

 The Center for Student Success offers Oberlin students a central place to receive a range of academic support, resources, and guidance.
-The Offices of Disability Resources, Health Promotion for Students, and Student Academic Success Programs are located here.
+The Offices of Student Accessibility Services, Health Promotion for Students, and Student Academic Success Programs are located here.
 We also provide targeted programs and resources for first-generation and low-income students.

 All Oberlin students can access free tutoring services and workshops led by peer tutors.
 Many are sponsored by specific offices and or academic departments.
 Tutoring is coordinated and scheduled through the Center for Student Success.

 The Oberlin College Bookstore is on the corner just west of the intersection of Main and College Streets.
 The college-bookstore division of Barnes & Noble manages the bookstore, which was once the Co-op Bookstore.
 Stocked with textbooks you’ll need for class, it also has official college merchandise: T-shirts, caps, sweatshirts, hoodies, bibs, pennants, and even socks.
 You’ll also find items for your residence hall including lamps, stationery, clocks, energy-efficient light bulbs, fans, and bedding items.

 The Oberlin College Bookstore is part of the Barnes & Noble College Booksellers partnership, a comprehensive service-oriented bookstore that includes more than 600 campus bookstores nationwide.